gbmhunter/blog/content/electronics/tools/_index.md

 In the context of hand-held thermal cameras, 80x80 is a small number of pixels, 160x120 is moderate, and 640x480 is a large amount.

-=== Parameters
+### Parameters

 NETD: _Noise Equivalent Temperature Difference_: This is the minimum temperature difference that is resolvable by the camera.
 You could think of this as the _sensitivity_.
 It is bad practise to refer to this as the resolution as this will get confused with the pixel (spatial) resolution.
 NETD of thermal cameras is typically between 100-500mk (100-500m°C).
 The NETD is measure by pointing the camera at a very stable and uniform black body at a specific temperature.
-The NETD is the standard deviation of the varying pixel values recorded by the camera over a specific period of time<<bib-movitherm-netd>>.
+The NETD is the standard deviation of the varying pixel values recorded by the camera over a specific period of time[^bib-movitherm-netd].

-=== Brands
+### Brands

-==== Keysight
+#### Keysight

 Keysight has one range of handheld thermal cameras called TrueIR.
 Within this range there are 3 separate devices, with the key difference between them being the maximum measurement temperature.
 They all have a medium resolution of 160x120 pixels.

-.A marketing photo for the Keysight U5856A thermal camera. image::keysight-u5856a-marketing-photo.jpg[width=300px]
+{{% figure src="keysight-u5856a-marketing-photo.jpg" width="300" caption="A marketing photo for the Keysight U5856A thermal camera." %}}

 A unique selling point of the Keysight TrueIR range is the small minimum focal distance of 100mm (most other hand-held thermal cameras have a minimum focal length of 300-500mm), which makes them especially useful for inspecting PCBs.